fabacab/inline-gdocs-viewer/readme.txt

 Another option for sorting your table, for example, is to use the `query` attribute and pass along an appropriate [Google Charts API Query Language query that includes an `order by` clause](https://developers.google.com/chart/interactive/docs/querylanguage#Order_By).

 == Change log ==

+= Version 0.5.1 =

+* Feature: New `gdoc` quicktag allows point-and-click insertion of `[gdoc key="ABCDEFG"]` shortcode when using the HTML editor.
+* Feature: On-line help using WordPress's built-in help viewer.
+* Usability: More error detection and suggestions for possible fixes.
+* Localization: Translation infrastructure added.
+[Help translate Inline Google Spreadsheet Viewer into your langauge](https://www.transifex.com/projects/p/inline-gdocs-viewer/)!

 = Version 0.5 =